 Basically it’s the Indiana Jones type of stuff.
 Discovering of Crystal Skulls, new alignments of buildings and various other cool stuff.
 But please, please, please people… stop wearing damn fedora hats.
 There is only one Indiana Jones, and he lives on the big screen and is played by Harrison Ford.
 We know you are busy Action Scientists, but get your own sense of style damn it.
 Look at Michael Persinger, he has this whole three piece suit and old pocket-watch thing going, and it just suits him, despite the fact he is doing some of the most advanced Adventure science ever.

 What do I do Now?

 Write and tell me what sacrifice of time, money, effort, or other commodity you are willing to make in order to help get this community off the ground.
-I am only one man and I have at least two official jobs (my day job and my writing), a small daughter, and a really hot wife, so I have NO TIME, and I did all of this site, so…what can you do?
+I am only one man and I have at least two official jobs (my day job and my writing), a small daughter, and a really vicious court-case to get her back from Brazil after she was parentally abducted by her mother, so I have NO TIME, and I did all of this site, so…what can you do?

 Start thinking in terms of being an Agent and what you think we need next.
 Don’t be mistaken, this is not a democracy, it’s a benign dictatorship (it’s my site and my sweat that built it) but I do listen and I do know how to co-operate with effective, committed, efficient, and above all HONEST and RELIABLE people.
 Do not worry abut having to volunteer for any huge time sucks.
 I will appreciate any help at all, however small.
 You can begin by just buying a couple of badges and letting me know you exist, or letting me know you can produce cheap ID cards for members if they want them.
 Or that you’d be happy to read first draughts of article submissions, or…probably best of all at this early stage, that you will actively go to relevant science forums and tell people about this site and ask them to come take a look and let me know they want to join up.